b00tc4mp/isdi-parttime-202309/staff/abel-prieto/PROYECT/doc/README-en.md

 - [x] Personal desktop for each user.
 - [x] Use `MULTER` librery and `PATH` package from NodeJS on API to upload files with HTTP request and save files on disk storage `npm i multer`
 - [x] Upload and download files.
+- [x] Fully CRUD system
 - [x] First version to final proyect ISDI CODERS.

 <br>

 `For HiInit v1.0`
-- [x] Using AWS for cloud or remote file hosting
+- [ ] Using AWS for cloud or remote file hosting
-- [x] Use MongoDB ATLAS to store BBD in the cloud
+- [ ] Use MongoDB ATLAS to store BBD in the cloud
-- [x] Organization and creation of folders
+- [ ] Organization and creation of folders
+- [ ] Add staff groups/roles
-- [x] Add more commands
+- [ ] Assign more groups to users
 - [ ] In construction ... ⏳

 ## TYPE OF USERS